Stackclash/5e-vault/5. Mechanics/Items/Canvas-1 Sq Yd.md

 - **Cost**: 1 sp
 - **Weight**: ⏤

 *Source: Player's Handbook p.
-157*
+157. Available in the SRD and the Basic Rules.*